H1B Visa Extensions and Renewals

 How long can our employee work under H1B Visa status?

 Employees can work under H1B Visa status for an initial period of up to three years.
-In general, this time period may be extended, for one additional three-year time period not to exceed six years.
-In limited situations, extensions beyond six years may be obtained under the American Competitiveness in the Twenty-First Century Act (AC21).
+This period may generally be extended for one additional three-year period, not to exceed six years.
+In limited situations, an extension beyond six years may be obtained under the American Competitiveness in the Twenty-First Century Act (AC21).

 How do we extend our employee’s H1B visa for another three years?

 You can extend the H1B visa status for your employee for another three-year term by filing a new Form I-129 Petition with USCIS seeking the extension.
 The extension process is the same as the process for a new H1B visa.
-This means you must obtain a new Labor Condition Application (LCA) covering the new time period and submit all required supporting evidence that the position and the employee meet the requirements for employment on an H1B visa.
-The major difference is that once you have obtained the H1B visa allocation in the H1B visa lottery you do not need to enter the lottery again for the same employee to extend their H1B visa.
+This means you must obtain a new Labor Condition Application (LCA) covering the latest period and submit all required supporting evidence that the position and the employee meet the requirements for employment on an H1B visa.
+The significant difference is that once you have obtained the H1B visa allocation in the H1B visa lottery, you do not need to enter the lottery again for the same employee to extend their H1B visa.
 However, the same burden of proof is applied to the extension.
-Do not assume you will obtain an extension because they approved the initial H1B visa petition.
+Please do not assume you will obtain an extension because they approved the initial H1B visa petition.

 What if our employee’s H1B visa status expires while the renewal or extension is pending?

-Your employees are authorized to continue working while the I-129 extension request is pending with USCIS under the “240-Day Rule”.
-The “240-Day Rule” allows a foreign employee who has a pending H1B visa renewal that was filed on their behalf to continue working for the current employer for up to 240 days (8 months) or until such a renewal application is denied.
-When an H1B visa extension is filed in a timely manner this can avoid the added cost of premium processing.
+Your employees can continue working while the I-129 extension request is pending with USCIS under the “240-Day Rule”.
+The “240-Day Rule” allows a foreign employee with a pending H1B visa renewal filed on their behalf to continue working for the current employer for up to 240 days (8 months) or until such a renewal application is denied.
+When an H1B visa extension is filed promptly, the added cost of premium processing can be avoided.
 The employee must remain in the United States while the extension is pending.
 Impending travel could necessitate premium processing.

 How do we extend our employee’s H1B visa beyond six years?

-In general, the maximum time an employee is allowed to stay in H1B visa status is six years.
+Generally, the maximum time an employee can stay in H1B visa status is six years.
 Once the six-year H1B limit is reached, the employee must live outside the United States for an uninterrupted year (365 days) before they can qualify to apply for a new six-year H1B term.
-If the position is subject to the H1B cap, you would have to enter the H1B visa lottery again.
+If the position is subject to the H1B cap, you must enter the H1B visa lottery again.
 Extensions beyond six years can be obtained in the following situations:

 How do we recapture time on an H1B Visa?